tylerclark/next-supabase-google-tailwind/README.md

 ```bash
 npx @tailwindcss/upgrade@next
 ```

+I simplified the UI and made the navigation easier.

 Finally, I added some code for signing in with Google authentication.
 You can easily add other providers.